 April Meeting Race Cards & Day Guides

-A race was cancelled at the 2018 April Meeting, so it’s entirely fair to point out that schedules can go out of the window at any moment depending on how the officials see things panning out.
+A race was cancelled at the 2018 April Meeting and the 2020 meeting didn’t go ahead at all, so it’s entirely fair to point out that schedules can go out of the window at any moment depending on how the officials see things panning out.
 That said, things normally run fairly smoothly and what follows is a look at each of the races during the two days in April that we’re talking about, complete with timings and last year’s winners.